pub struct Capability {Show 22 fields

 pub test_connection_pool: bool,

-§sql: boolWhen true, the database uses a SQL-based query language.
+§sql: boolWhen true, the database uses a SQL-based query language and the

 storage_types: StorageTypesColumn storage types supported by the database.